CallMeZhou/Puresoft3D/readme.md

 Well, if you really want to pull out the project to your machine and run the demo, here are some **system minimum requirements**.
 * I wrote and tested the whole project in **VisualStudio 2010 Pro** on **Windows 7 and Vista,** and I really do not have time to port it elsewhere for the time being, so you have to have that environment installed.

 * Although the project has minimum dependency on GPU, but you must have a **powerful CPU**.
 I wish you were a prince from Dubai having a crazy box with hundreds of CPU cores inside.
-But if you were not, **at lease yours must have 2+ cores**.
+But if you are not, **at lease yours must have 2+ cores**.
 Mine is an i5 with 2 cores / 4 threads, it draws the above scene in 7 fps, so I guess 4 cores and 8 threads would make about 10-14 fps, that would be more acceptable.

 After you open the solution file of the project in VS, you will see 6 projects, among which, the '**Puresoft3D**' is your main course, containing 90% of the pipeline's code.
 [The WIKI pages have details](https://github.com/CallMeZhou/Puresoft3D/wiki).